NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/ExtensionSharing/README.md

   - [nwb-schema PR#140](https://github.com/NeurodataWithoutBorders/nwb-schema/pull/140): Update project to use "nwb-docutils" package

 - Created [nwb-extensions](https://github.com/NeurodataWithoutBorders/nwb-extensions) project to experiment with startegy allowing efficient sharing the extension code.
 Few approaches were discussed:
-  - Sources of extension hosted in the same repository
+  - (1) Sources of extension hosted in the same repository
-  - Use of Git submodule to aggregate all code in the same repository
+  - (2) Use of Git submodule to aggregate all code in the same repository
-  - Create an index of all available extensions (list of json files including repositoryy URL, description and few other metatdata)
+  - (3) Create an index of all available extensions (list of json files including repositoryy URL, description and few other metatdata)

+We concluded that approach (1) would streamline the maintenance of extensions at first and would still allow handhling of extension living in their owb repository.
+The goal would be to have:
+  - each extension pip-installable
+  - infrastrucure implementing the build system of one extension re-usable outside of the nwb-extensions project

 # Illustrations